wordslab-org/wordslab-notebooks/docs/install-local.md

 ![WSL install](./images/install-local/07-wsl-install.png)

-You may have to wait several minutes fot the downloads and install to complete …
+You may have to wait several minutes fot the downloads and installs to complete …

 8. When prompted by the script, press "y" to reboot the machine.